Getting started with Gatling Enterprise

 In this tutorial, we’ll describe every step to help you run your first test with Gatling Enterprise.

-- A Java Development Kit (JDK) installed in version 8, 11 or 17
+- A Java Development Kit (JDK) installed in version 8, 11 or 17.
+Azul System’s Zulu provides good packages that contain everything you need.

 - The Gatling bundle is beginner-friendly and is the best choice if you’re just getting started.